onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 Configuration Management
 ~~~~~~~~~~~~~~~~~~~~~~~~

-OpenECOMP must be able to orchestrate and manage the VNF configuration
+ONAP must be able to orchestrate and manage the VNF configuration
 to provide fully automated environment for rapid service provisioning
 and modification.
 VNF configuration/reconfiguration must be allowed
 directly through standardized APIs without the need for an EMS.